Uncategorized

 Matty’s FriendsGiving also provides the Peysers an opportunity to hear stories about their son, see old friends, and more.

 “We as parents thoroughly enjoy the event, and over the years, we will always hear a new story about him, which is usually pretty hilarious,” Mark says.
-“That means so much to us because that’s part of what we are doing, keeping is memory and legacy alive.”
+“That means so much to us because that’s part of what we are doing, keeping his memory and legacy alive.”

 For more information on Matty’s FriendsGiving, visit the Matty’s FriendsGiving Facebook page.